straz/artificialtrust/_articles/zerosum.md

 house than to build yourself a better one.
 Perhaps you can find a way to spoil your opponent's meal, causing them to go hungry.

 That strategy of course has an obvious flaw.
+In the real world, once the costs are asymmetrical, the results are no longer zero-sum.
 Hurting others doesn't guarantee that you'll get any food yourself, or get a nice new house.

 It's possible for both competitors to end up as losers.
 The lose-lose outcome is fairly inexpensive and easy to achieve.
 It turns out to be